jtCodes/EPUBReaderSwiftUI/README.md

 ## ✅ Features

-- SwiftUI view (`EPUBReaderSwiftUI`) that can be integrated into your view hierarchy.
+- Drop-in SwiftUI view (`EPUBReaderView`) — works with `.sheet`, `.fullScreenCover`, or inline.
+- **Local & remote** EPUB loading — pass a file URL, a remote URL string, or an `EPUBSource` enum.
+Remote files are downloaded and cached automatically.
+- **Customizable overlay** — replace the default reader chrome (toolbar, progress bar, font controls) with your own SwiftUI view via an `overlay:` closure.
+- **Customizable table of contents** — supply a `tocView:` closure to build your own TOC UI, or use the built-in `DefaultEPUBReaderTOCView`.
+- Reading position persistence — save and restore the locator across sessions.
-- Supports loading local EPUB files via URL.
+- Font-size control via `EPUBReaderSwiftUIPreferences`.
+- Navigation across chapters, progress tracking.
-- Renders content via WKWebView (or equivalent) inside SwiftUI.
+- Renders content via WKWebView (Readium) inside SwiftUI.
-- Navigation across chapters, table of contents support.
-- Customisation points: theming, font size, paging/navigation.
-- Bookmark / reading‑progress support (if implemented).
-- Compatibility with modern Swift / SwiftUI toolchain.
+- No need to `import ReadiumShared` — common types (`Locator`, `Link`) are re-exported.

 ## 🧭 Getting Started